open-source-education/junior-automation-tester/436a9024/readme.md

 4. Select first product and click button update
 5. Change name and price product
 6. Click update button
-7. Verify that the product was added to the table
+7. Verify that the product was modified in the list of results

 ### (+) Verify that the product can be removed